 Folate deficiency can result in a type of anemia called megaloblastic anemia.
 Mild folate deficiency often does not cause any symptoms.
-Severe folate deficiency may cause a sore tongue, diarrhea, headaches, weakness, forgetfulness, and fatigue.
+Severe folate deficiency may cause a sore tongue, diarrhea, weakness, forgetfulness, and fatigue.

 A folate test may be done to:

-For the folate plasma test, do not eat or drink (other than water) for 8 to 10 hours before the test.
+Do not eat or drink (other than water) for 8 to 10 hours before the test.
 If you take any medicines regularly, your doctor will talk to you about how to take these before the test.

 A health professional uses a needle to take a blood sample, usually from the arm.

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.